 - What are the chance of survival after going on life support?

-- What are my chances of survival after surgery?
+- What are the chances of getting als?

-- What can i do to reduce my chances of getting pulmonary aspergillosis?
+- What are my chances of getting cancer?

 - What is the chance i will get sick from eating a raw oyster?